Your French Bulldog might stink

 They are also a breed that craves human attention.
 If you leave the little Frenchie alone for more than a couple of hours it will start to experience separation anxiety and possibly become destructive.

-Do French Bulldog’s Smell More Than Other Breeds?
+Do French Bulldog’s Stink More Than Other Breeds?

 It can do.
 The Bulldog’s facial folds, if not cleaned can smell after just a short time.
 This, combined with their rather delicate stomach and other little issues can mean you might need to look after your Frenchie a little more than other breeds.
 You shouldn’t let this put you off though.
 The French Bulldog has so many qualities it makes up for this rather small shortcoming and we all know that dogs can pong a little bit anyway!
 There are owners though who have never had a problem with theirs though so don’t assume they are all the same.